vagabundoo/brewery-api/brewery-api/README.md

 - Add quote capability to an endpoint
 - Improve how list of list is shown in wholesaler and brewery endpoint.
 - Have test cases for exceptions
+- Return Exceptions instead of strings for errors
 - Decide on flat tables vs (wholesaler -> list of beers)

 ## Api endpoints